szenius/notion-burndown/README.md

 A burndown chart PNG file should be generated in the project root directory.

 You will need to schedule this script to run once every day.
+To do so, you can reference [the example GitHub action on_daily workflow](.github/workflows/running_integration).

 ## Notion Template